Tension headache: Classification

 The International Headache Society's most current classification system for headache disorders is the International Classification of Headache Disorders 3rd edition (ICHD-3) as of 2018.
 This classification system separates tension-type headache (TTH) into two main groups: episodic (ETTH) and chronic (CTTH).
 CTTH is defined as fifteen days or more per month with headache for greater than three months, or one-hundred eighty days or more, with headache per year.
 ETTH is less than fifteen days per month with headache or less than one-hundred eighty days with headache per year.
 However, ETTH is further sub-divided into frequent and infrequent TTH.
 Frequent TTH is defined as ten or more episodes of headache over the course of one to fourteen days per month for greater than three months, or at least twelve days per year, but less than one-hundred eighty days per year.
 Infrequent TTH is defined as ten or more episodes of headache for less than one day per month or less than twelve days per year.
 Furthermore, all sub-classes of TTH can be classified as having presence or absence of pericranial tenderness, which is tenderness of the muscles of the head.
 Probable TTH is utilized for patients with some characteristics, but not all characteristics of a given sub-type of TTH.

 Differential diagnosis

-Extensive testing is not needed as TTH is diagnosed by history and physical.
+Extensive testing is not needed as TTH is diagnosed by history and physical examination.
 However, if symptoms indicative of a more serious diagnosis are present, a contrast enhanced MRI may be utilized.
 Furthermore, giant cell arteritis should be considered in those 50 years of age and beyond.
 Screening for giant cell arteritis involves the blood tests of erythrocyte sedimentation rate (ESR) and c-reactive protein.